AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   System is busy.
 Try again later.
 -   Resources of the specified instance type are sold out.

+    **Note:** You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.

 ## Why has an ECS instance with release protection enabled been automatically released from a scaling group?

-Auto Scaling can automatically release an ECS instance created by a scale-out event even if you have enabled release protection for the instance by using the ECS console or by calling the [t9874.md\#](/intl.en-US/API Reference/Instances/ModifyInstanceAttribute.md) operation.
+Auto Scaling can automatically release an ECS instance created by a scale-out event even if you have enabled release protection for the instance by using the ECS console or by calling the [ModifyInstanceAttribute](/intl.en-US/API Reference/Instances/ModifyInstanceAttribute.md) operation.

 To prevent the ECS instance from being automatically released, you must change its status to Protected in the Auto Scaling console.
-For more information, see [t1319365.md\#](/intl.en-US/Instance Management/ECS instance/Put an ECS instance into the Protected state.md).
+For more information, see [Put an ECS instance into the Protected state](/intl.en-US/Instance Management/ECS instance/Put an ECS instance into the Protected state.md).

 ## What is the AliVulfix process in an ECS instance?